 - Life cycle costing and service life planning in accordance with ISO 15686-5 regarding the thermal envelope, building services and external spaces.

 - Carbon emissions minimisation due to energy consumption for operating the building including consideration of the fuel type embodied emissions.

-- Low & Zero Carbon technology potential to be assessed project specifically (Solar Thermal /PV, Micro-Wind, Communal /Micro-CHP /CCHP, Air & Ground Source Heat Pumps, Waste incineration, Biofuels).
+- Low & Zero Carbon technology potential to be assessed project specifically (Solar Thermal/PV, Micro-Wind, Communal/Micro-CHP/CCHP, Air & Ground Source Heat Pumps, Waste incineration, Biofuels, fuel cells).

 - Water consumption minimisation, monitoring, leak detection & prevention.